google/WebFundamentals/src/content/en/updates/2019/02/model-viewer.md

 ```

 Note: Our current web infrastructure has a little trouble with Web Components.
-To see it in action, check out our [demo hosted on
+To see <model-viewer> in action, check out our [demo hosted on
 Glitch](https://model-viewer.glitch.me/).
 The code we have so far looks
 something like this png.